former1/atasoy-muze-flask/README.md

 # atasoy-muze-flask

-simply a website trial i had for some project
+my first website, simply a trial i had for some project. i used Flask and Flask-SQLAlchemy for backend and used Tailwind CSS for frontend.